Career Profile

 I have twice served as a Linux kernel maintainer.
 The first was at Intel for the kernel side of our graphics driver.

 The second was at Broadcom.
 The Raspberry Pi Foundation's Linux port had only been partially upstreamed by volunteers.
-In the process of building my graphics driver, I needed to write new platform drivers (clock, power, firmware communication) necessary for graphics, and when the existing maintainers were too overloaded to merge code from myself or others, I worked with them and the developers above them to take over the role of merging patches for the platform (bcm2835).
+In the process of building my graphics driver, I needed to write new platform drivers (clock, power, firmware communication) necessary for graphics, and when the existing maintainers were too overloaded to merge my code and other external contributions, I worked with them and the developers above them to take over the role of merging patches for the platform (bcm2835).

 I took my role as a kernel maintainer seriously, providing timely review to patch submissions and working to exemplify the more civil, supportive environment I want on technical mailing lists.
 To provide quality patch review, I taught myself Verilog so that I could authoritatively answer questions about hardware behavior.
 And, of course, in my tenure I had to review or work on almost every part of the platform, including the drivers for irqchip, smp, dmaengine, spi, i2c, uart, gpio, clk, power, mmc, hw_random, and thermal, and the devicetree gluing them all together.

 I was elected as a board member in the reconstructed X.Org Foundation.
-I managed membership and the backend of running elections in my first round, and served as treasurer in the second.
+I managed membership and the backend of running elections, then served as treasurer.

 Projects